 Project Lead: Cadence Young, email@example.com

-Grow Kids Wayne County (SPRING):
+Grow Kids Wayne County (FEBRUARY):

 Twelvepole Trading Post, in partnership with ACCESS WV and Grow Wayne, a product of Berea College’s Grow Appalachia Program, is developing a community garden next to Wayne Park.
 The Town of Wayne Community Garden will be available to neighbors, visitors, youth, and families of the community.
 These raised beds will be donated and improved upon by various community members.
 It will also be a space for a GRo fellowship to collaboratively host gardening workshops aimed at youth and families to expand their knowledge of how to produce their own grown food.
 All food will be available for picking, sharing, and enjoying.
 Through surveys the project team also hopes to learn more about participants and the needs of their community to ensure this project is successful for years to come.